-The Federal Family Educational Rights and Privacy Act of 1974, provisions of state law relating to public records disclosure, the University of California Policies Applying to the Disclosure of Information from Student Records provide students the following rights:
+The Federal Family Educational Rights and Privacy Act of 1974 (FERPA) and the University of California Policies Applying to the Disclosure of Information from Student Records provide students the following rights:

-- To file complaints with the Office of the Chancellor or with the US Department of Education regarding violations of the rights accorded by Federal law or University policy.
+- To file complaints with the U.S. Department of Education regarding violations of FERPA.

 The campus maintains various types of student records in various locations throughout the campus.

-Please contact the Office of the Registrar if you have questions about FERPA or privacy of student records.
+Please contact the Office of the Registrar if you have questions about FERPA or the privacy of student records.
 Refer to Policies Applying to Disclosure of Information from Student Records for further detail.

 Please also see our FERPA & Privacy page.